SaiHtetMyatNaing/the-press-blog/README.md

 # The Press Blog

 ## Description
 The Press Blog is a fullstack blogging application built with Next.js and Prisma.
-It features user authentication with Auth.js, one-to-many relationships, direct database access via a Data Access Layer with Next.js 'use server' directive (instead of API routes), email handling using Resend, image uploads with imagekit.io, and SEO optimization including Open Graph images for social sharing.
+It features user authentication with Auth.js, one-to-many relationships, direct database access via a Data Access Layer with Next.js 'use server' directive (instead of API routes), email handling using Resend, image uploads with imagekit.io , neon db, and SEO optimization including Open Graph images for social sharing.
 This project is a personal practice to enhance skills in modern web development, relational database patterns, cloud services, and SEO best practices.

 ## Table of Contents
 - [Usage](#usage)